w3c/wai-curricula/content/content-author/clarity.md

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students which types of information page titles and  link text could contain.
-Assess how students relate the information that page titles and  link text could contain, including link destination, document type and format, and where the link will open.
+* Short Answer Questions &mdash; Ask students which types of information page titles and  link text should contain.
+Assess how students relate the information that page titles and link text should contain, including link destination, document type and format, and where the link will open.
 * Short Answer Questions &mdash; Ask students about good practices for structuring the information in page titles.
 Assess how students relate good practices for structuring information in page titles.
 * Practical &mdash; Give students several pages that are part of a multi-step process.
 Ask them to provide information about the current step in each of the page titles.
 Assess how students provide information about the current step in each of the page titles.
 * Practical &mdash; Ask students to select an authoring tool that produces appropriate markup for page titles and link text.
-Then ask them to include these page titles and link text using the tool's user interface.
+Then ask them to include the page title and some link text using the tool's user interface.
 Assess how students use an authoring tool of their choice to include page titles and link text

 {% include excol.html type="end" %}